Oil falls on increased U.S. rig count, China industrial slowdown

 But there are concerns that these measures may not have the desired effect as China’s economy is already laden with massive debt and some of the bigger government spending measures may be of little real use.

-The increased U.S. supply, the country is now the world’s largest oil producer, and the economic slowdown are weighing on the oil price outlook.
+The increased U.S. supply - the United States is now the world’s largest oil producer - and the economic slowdown are weighing on the oil price outlook.

 “We expect U.S. crude oil prices to range between $50-$60 per barrel in 2019 and about $10 more per barrel for Brent,” Tortoise Capital Advisors said in its 2019 oil market outlook.

-However, Tortoise added that oil prices would be supported above $50 per barrel as it was “very clear that Saudi Arabia will no longer be willing to accept these lower oil prices”.
+Tortoise added, though, that oil prices would be supported above $50 per barrel as it was “very clear that Saudi Arabia will no longer be willing to accept these lower oil prices.”

 The Organization of the Petroleum Exporting Countries (OPEC), de-facto led by Saudi Arabia, started supply cuts late last year to tighten markets and buoy prices.

-Reporting by Henning Gloystein; Editing by Joseph Radford and Christian Schmollinger
+Reporting by Henning Gloystein and Roslan Khasawneh; Editing by Christian Schmollinger and Tom Hogue